WAR, MIGRATION, DISPLACEMENT

 THE SUITCASE (Chris Naylor-Ballesteros)

-The economic speech and use of white space add to the poignancy of this story, and to the takeaway that we should treat displaced people with empathy and kindness.
+The economic speech and use of white space add to the poignancy of this story, and to the takeaway that we should treat displaced people with empathy, kindness and respect.

 THE DAY THE WAR CAME (Nicola Davies, Rebecca Cobb)